warren-bank/mirror-XMail-mail-server/Readme.txt

 	will send all mail for  "*.dummy.net"  through the provided list of mail exchangers.
 	If the port ( :nn ) is not specified the default SMTP port ( 25 ) is assumed.
+	You can also enable XMail to random-select the order of the gateway list by specifying :

+	"*.dummy.net"	"#mail.maticad.it,192.168.1.1,mx.maticad.it:6423"

+	using the character  #  as the first char of the gateway list.

 	SMTPRELAY.TAB :